This Beef Bourguignon is a take on a classic French stew.

 No Wine?

-Most often, I will offer a suggestion to replace alcohol in recipes however the wine is the forward flavor in this dish (just like coq au vin).
+Most often, I include a replacement for wine in recipes, however, wine is a forward flavor in this dish (just like coq au vin).
+In this case, I would suggest making a classic beef stew recipe or Hungarian Goulash.

 How to Make Beef Bourguignon

-1. Fry the bacon in a large dutch oven.
-Remove the bacon with a slotted spoon but keep the fat in the pan per the recipe below.
+1. Crisp the bacon in a large Dutch oven per the recipe below.

 Adding wine to Beef Bourguignon

-Beef bourguignon can be cooked in the slow cooker or pressure cooker following the cooking times for beef stew.
+Beef bourguignon can be cooked in the slow cooker or Instant Pot following the cooking times for beef stew.

 Tips for Perfection